MicrosoftDocs/learn/learn-pr/azure/configure-application-kubernetes-arc/includes/5-implement-azure-app-service.md

     > [!NOTE]
     > You'll need this value in the next task of this exercise.

-## Task 4: Create a custom location for the Azure Arc-enabled Kubernetes cluster
+## Task 4: Create a custom location for the Azure Arc enabled Kubernetes cluster

 Azure Resource Manager provides the location extension.
 This extension allows you to designate Azure Arc-enabled Kubernetes clusters as target locations.
 Use these locations for deploying instances of Azure Arc-enabled services, such as App Services web apps, Azure Functions and Azure Logic Apps.
 A custom location maps extensions to a Kubernetes namespace that's hosting pods.
 These pods implement the functionality of the corresponding resources.